Spotify will let artists upload their songs directly

 Spotify is opening up a direct music pipeline for artists to upload their music straight onto its service, adding a new way for musicians to get their art on the world's biggest streaming music service without a label or other distributor acting as the middle man.

 It could help empower artists you love -- and those you haven't heard of, yet -- to have more creative freedom and make more money off their creations.
 Partly thanks to the growth of streaming, independent unsigned artists are reaching heights of popularity that were once limited to stars backed by a major label.
-Chance the Rapper, who rose to prominence without a label via mixtapes posted to SoundCloud and continual performing, won the Grammy for best new artist last year, for one.
+Chance the Rapper, for example, rose to prominence without a label via mixtapes posted to SoundCloud and won the Grammy for best new artist last year.

 The upload feature could also take Spotify a step toward eroding the power of labels, putting it in a delicate position of chipping away at the dominion of its partners who supply the vast majority of its music.